Spain: PM Sanchez announces €3.76 billion in flood aid – DW – 11/11/2024

 Thousands of soldiers, police, firefighters and emergency service workers have been deployed to affected regions to assist in rescue, recovery and reconstruction efforts as dozens remain missing.

-Sanchez on Monday said electricity and telephone service had been restored to nearly all homes hit.
+Sanchez said on Monday that electricity and telephone service had been restored to nearly all homes hit.
 He nevertheless noted that the repair of many roads and rail lines would require far more time.

 National rail carrier Renfe said its high-speed Madrid-Valencia line would be running Thursday.